PAYMENT METHODS

 An NCP may make a payment by either clicking on the “Make A

-are processed through TouchPay and can be made using
+Payments are processed through TouchPay and can be

-a credit card (Visa®, MasterCard®, American Express® or Discover Card®), a
+made using a credit card (Visa®, MasterCard®, American Express® or Discover

-debit card with a Visa® or MasterCard® logo, or by electronic check (e-check)
+Card®), a debit card with a Visa® or MasterCard® logo, or by electronic check

-using checking or savings account information.
-When the NCP makes a payment
+(e-check) using checking or savings account information.
+When the NCP makes a

-online from the ORS website, a convenience fee is assessed to the NCP and added
+payment online from the ORS website, a convenience fee is assessed to the NCP

-to the payment amount.
-The fee is equal to 2.9% of the payment amount for
+and added to the payment amount.
+The fee is equal to 2.9% of the payment amount

-credit card, debit card or e-Check payments.
-The convenience fee is in addition
+for credit card, debit card or e-Check payments.
+The convenience fee is in

-register.
-Once an NCP has logged into the ICA, payments can be made online from
+Once an NCP has logged into ORS Now, payments can be made online

-can make the payment process easier by using one of the following options:
+may also make an online payment by using one of the following options:

 1.